 due to the increase in switchgear physical dimensions, relative to a similarly rated SF6 unit.

-However, CO2 mixtures make up some of the gas mixtures which have been trialled previously by developers.
+However, CO2 mixtures make up some of the gas mixtures which have been trialed previously by developers.

-Available MV switchgear technology by alternative gases in market:
+Available MV switchgear technology by alternative gases in the market:

 ABB- AirPlus model switchgers: